 “Retailers in the UK must be extremely aware of the dynamics in the mobile sphere,” Eric points out, “as this segment of shoppers in the UK is one of the fastest-growing and evolving in the world.”

 Indeed, UK shoppers spent nearly £14.95 billion through their mobile devices in 2015.
 That’s up 78% from 2014.
 In contrast, PC spending grew by only 2%.

 M-commerce sales now account for half of all UK e-commerce sales.

-Talk Like a Local: For U.S. brands, localizing existing English-language online content for relevance in the UK remains a key first step to engaging these overseas consumers.
-While British English speakers probably won’t completely misunderstand American English website copy, customers have shown a clear preference for sites that are localized to their “flavour” of English.
+Talk Like a Local: For U.S. brands, localising existing English-language online content for relevance in the UK remains a key first step to engaging these overseas consumers.
+While British English speakers probably won't completely misunderstand American English website copy, customers have shown a clear preference for sites that are localised to their "flavour" of English.

 "This doesn't mean that companies should focus exclusively on UK holidays," Eric explains.
 "There are plenty of opportunities to create campaigns that celebrate 'transnational' holidays that affect all markets."

 Take holiday shopping events such as Black Friday and Cyber Monday.
 We’ve seen evidence that these shopping holidays have been readily adopted by UK residents.
 And its popularity is growing: revenue generated by key UK MotionPoint e-commerce clients on Black Friday and Cyber Monday grew year-over-year in both 2015 and 2014.
 (Up 28% and 12%, respectively.)

 In fact, according to a recent study, European awareness for Black Friday is highest in the UK, where over 80% of shoppers said they were aware of Black Friday.
 Shared linguistic and cultural traditions have empowered savvy U.S. companies (and international retailers in other English-speaking markets) to capitalise on these sales events in the UK.